thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

 $ bash ~/cloud-native-starter/reactive/os4-scripts/deploy-example.sh
 ```

-The deployment with that script takes approximately `10 minutes` and it shows the links to the Services and Web-App at the end of the execution.
+The deployment with this script takes approximately `10 minutes` and it shows the links to the Services and Web-App at the end of the execution.

 ![](../../images/setup-example-application.gif)